 Local Leaders of Education

-We are delighted to have three of our Alliance Headteachers as the first of our new LLE cohort.
+We are delighted to have two of our Alliance Headteachers as the first of our new LLE cohort.
 Already they have been out and about, busily supporting senior colleagues and reviewing support schools as part of our ongoing mission to support and lead partner schools in our diocese and region.

 If you are interested in becoming an LLE or know of a colleague you think would be perfect for the role, please get in touch to find out about our next recruitment round.